tmishra4/Air-Quality/OzoneLevelAnalysis.md

     ## [1] 153   4

-At initial look , most of the data looks consistent.
+At initial look , most of the data looks consistent except some missing values.
+We would ignore missing values at this moment.
 Lets start by a pair plot.

 ``` r